gkorpal/gkorpal.github.io/_drafts/post-draft.md

 | Thermals | Due to the lack of fan, multitasking and video calls can make the right side of keyboard really hot (about 55°C). |  |
 |Internals| Coil whining | easy to upgrade |

+# Introspection

+Somethings that I overlooked because of branding of Intel is that m3 uses DDR3 RAM, whereas modern Intel Pentium, Intel Celeron and AMD A4 use DDR4.
+Moreover, getting rid of fan though makes the system lighter and quiter, bottlenecks the capabilities of the processor.
+Also, since the prices fluctuate a lot, if it wasn't an emergency I would have waited for better price on alternatives.
+If mobility was not a concern, then 15" windows laptops with Core i3 or Ryzen 3 dual core processors and SSD, like Acer Aspire 5, Asus VivoBook 15, Dell Inspiron and Lenovo Ideapad were good options.
+If I knew that we will be teaching for home then Apple iPad Mini would have been a better option.

 I will end by quoting the reviews I read before buying this chromebook and ignored the warnings:

 > I’m not a plastic hater, but there are price brackets I equate to plastics being used, and at MSRP $499, I don’t expect a mostly-plastic build.
 While there isn’t a ton of flex and wobbliness with this chassis, there’s no getting around the way plastic feels under your palms as you actually use a Chromebook. ---- [Chrome Unboxed](https://chromeunboxed.com/asus-chromebook-c425-review/)